jhoneill/vsteam/.docs/Add-VSTeamWorkItemPageGroup.md

 <!-- #include "./params/forcegroup.md" -->

 ### -Label
-Label for the new group
+The label to display for the new group.

 ```yaml
 Type: Object